 The workshop was very useful – and we ended up building and launching several rockets.
 It had ignited our interests – and we wanted to launch rockets on regular basis.

-On 15 July 2018 we attended their Mid Summer Rocket Launch.
+On 15 July 2018, we attended their Mid Summer Rocket Launch.
 Their launch ground was a farmers sod field near downtown Guelph.
-The field was flat, large and freshly ploughed.
+The field was flat, large and freshly plowed.

 We introduced ourselves to Saverio – the Range Officer for the day.
 He gave us information about the club and the rocket launch activities they have all through the year.
 We ended up purchasing a family membership for 1 year and each one of us got our own cards.

-There were about 15-20 other members present at the launch ground.
+There were about 15-20 other members present at the launching ground.
 It was a very hot day and we set up our equipment under Saverio’s tent.
 We had got three rockets with us (that we had built ourselves) and started to prepare them for the launch.
-We also wanted to get flight data from these rockets.
-We had brought a keychain camera, an altimeter and a micro:bit with us to get data including acceleration, maximum height reached, flight time and video.
+We had purchased rocket motors (A, B and C types) from www.AllRockets.ca We also wanted to get flight data from these rockets.
+We had brought a keychain camera, an altimeter and a micro: bit with us to get data including acceleration, maximum height reached, flight time and video.